thechard/engineering-management/BookList.md

 This book has great advice on how to coach rather than tell someone what to do.
 Has good ideas of how to ask open ended/non-judgemental questions to help people realise for themselves what they should do next.

 It also has good tips and tricks on how to change your behaviour and form new habbits.

 #### Summary From Amazon
+In Michael Bungay Stanier's The Coaching Habit, coaching becomes a regular, informal part of your day so managers and their teams can work less hard and have more impact.
+Drawing on years of experience training more than 10,000 busy managers from around the globe in practical, everyday coaching skills, Bungay Stanier reveals how to unlock your peoples' potential.
+He unpacks seven essential coaching questions to demonstrate how--by saying less and asking more--you can develop coaching methods that produce great results.

 ### Good Boss Bad Boss
 ######  Robert Sutton
 #### Why I read this
+This book was recommended by my company's CEO.
+Our CEO challenged all the people leads to continue to grow and develop their management skills and he mentioned that this was the book he was reading at that time, and challenged us to have read it by the time we next caught up.

-This book was recommended by my CEO.
-It's a really interesting collection of tales building up to a collection of behaviours/attributes the best bosses have.
+I didn't go into this book with any expectations and didn't really know what to expect.
+Good Boss Bad Boss is an interesting collection of tales building up to a collection of behaviours/attributes that the best bosses have, based on the authors research and experiences.
+It helped highlight some common pitfalls of people management, and gave insights into the qualities some of the best people leads have.
+It helped me prioritise which qualities I needed to improve on next as a people lead.

 #### Summary From Amazon